Mary Jo Kilroy: Elections

 Two debates were held for this race during the 2006 election cycle.
 The first took place September 18, and the second was on October 12.
 In the first debate Kilroy and incumbent U.S. Representative, Pryce discussed the war in Iraq, the War on Terror, taxes, social security, the federal deficit and President Bush.
 In the final week before the election, Pryce attempted to demand another debate.

 The second debate was marked by a more heated exchange on behalf of both participants.
 Kilroy referred to Pryce as a "right-wing apologist" and said that "Deborah Pryce continues to distort my record."
 Meanwhile, Pryce described her opponent as a "far left fringe Democrat" and said that Kilroy "spews lies and misinformation."
 The debate was attended by 400 people at the Ohio State University Fawcett Center and reporters from as far away as Ireland.

 After regular ballots were counted, Pryce led Kilroy by over 3,500 votes with about 19,000 provisional ballots outstanding.
 The Franklin county absentee and provisional ballots were not counted until approximately two weeks after the election.
 On Monday November 27, nearly three weeks after Election Day, Pryce was declared the winner by a 1,054 vote margin that mandated a recount.
 After two recounts and all of the votes were counted, Congresswoman Deborah Pryce (R) prevailed over Democratic challenger Mary Jo Kilroy.
 The Franklin County Board of Elections announced the results Monday morning December 11, 2006.
 Pryce (R) gained 25 votes and Kilroy (D) gained 18 votes in the recount of votes in Franklin, Union, and Madison Counties in Ohio.
-Pryce won with 50.20% of the vote by a 110,739–109,677 margin.
+Pryce won by a vote of 110,739 to 109,677.
 Kilroy felt her campaign was slowed by the early candidacy of fellow Franklin County Commissioner Paula Brooks, who eventually withdrew.
 Immediately after losing in 2006, she announced she would recontest the seat in 2008.